Dulwich Village, Southwark

 Dulwich Park was formed in 1890 from the fields of Dulwich Court Farm and its neighbours.
 Soon afterwards, the Crown and Greyhound took the place of two 18th-century inns as the focal point of the village.
 Around this time, new streets of redbrick terraces linked Dulwich Village with Turney Road.

-Some of the village’s cottage shops have been converted into homes and the original Dulwich College buildings are now homes and offices, with a chapel in the centre.
+Some of the village’s cottage shops have been converted into homes, while several of the larger houses in the village centre have become commercial premises, particularly cafés and restaurants, such as the grade II listed group shown in the photo below.
+The original Dulwich College buildings are now homes and offices, with a chapel in the centre.

 Twentieth-century building mostly took the form of pastiche replacements of Georgian properties.
 College Road has London’s last remaining tollgate.